 Instead of death, I have reflux that burns like battery acid and have developed a somewhat maladaptive mindfulness practice around it.
 A friend once said that she almost enjoyed heartburn because it made her feel alive.
 I understand what she meant.
-Though it can also feel like I am slip sliding towards facility living when I have to plan certain activities within the confines of a rigid gastric emptying schedule.
+Though it can also feel like I am slip sliding towards facility living when planning certain activities within the confines of a rigid gastric emptying schedule.
 Which, when explained, is both gross and frustrating for everyone involved.

 On Saturday morning, I made the mistake of googling the beloved North End pizza shop, Galleria Umberto, and found a recent article that addressed a rumor about it closing.
 (It isn’t, but the assurance was too little, too late.)
-While I maintain intimate awareness about the ephemeral nature of my own existence, I had not even considered the shop might not be around forever.
-(It has been open since the seventies.)
+While I maintain intimate awareness about the ephemeral nature of my own existence, I had not even considered the shop, which has been open since the seventies, might not be around forever.

 Things were further complicated by their very Italian business hours from 11 a.m. to 2 p.m., or until the slices run out.
 This was a specific threat to my midday gym plans.